pravsemilo/kubernetes-notes/kubernetes.io/Documentation/Concepts/Compute,_Storage,_and_Networking_Extensions/Logging_Architecture.md

 * Everything a containerized application writes to `stdout` and `stderr` is handled and redirected by container runtime.
 * Docker redirects these two streams to a `logging driver`.
 * In case of K8s the `logging driver` is configured to write to a file in JSON format.
+* By default, if a container restarts, the kubelet keeps one terminated container with its logs.
+* If a pod is evicted from the node, all corresponding containers are also evicted along with their logs.
 ## System component logs
 * Two types of system component, from a logging perspective.
 	* Those that run in a container.
 Eg. kube-scheduler, kube-proxy.